MariaAlvBla/NCBI-Tutorial/Sharing already uploaded data.md

 <img src=".\Sharing already uploaded data images\portal-submissions.png" width=80% height=80%>

-4. Find the submission with the title corresponding to the BioProject you are looking for and click the accession code (PRJNA#).
+4. Find the submission with the title corresponding to the BioProject you are looking for and click the accession code **(PRJNA#)**.

 <img src=".\Sharing already uploaded data images\my-submissions.png">

 5. The BioProject public information will be displayed.
-To find the genetic information related to the BioProject click the number on the right side of ***SRA Experiments***
+To find the genetic information related to the BioProject click the ***number on the right of the SRA Experiments***

 <img src=".\Sharing already uploaded data images\bioproject-public.png">